PierreBlanchart/ModelSelection/sources/tests_tsensembler/README.md

+The tests below illustrate the performance of two class of algorithms, DETS and ADE, implemented in the Tsensembler package.

+* Cerqueira, Vitor; Torgo, Luis; Oliveira, Mariana, and Bernhard Pfahringer.
+"Dynamic and Heterogeneous Ensembles for Time Series Forecasting."
+Data Science and Advanced Analytics (DSAA), 2017 IEEE International Conference on.
+IEEE, 2017.
+* Cerqueira, Vitor; Torgo, Luis; Pinto, Fabio; and Soares, Carlos.
+"Arbitrated Ensemble for Time Series Forecasting".
+Joint European Conference on Machine Learning and Knowledge Discovery in Databases.
+Springer International Publishing, 2017.

-To launch the following tests, the user needs to install our forked implementation of the tsensembler package.
+To launch the following tests, the user needs to install our forked implementation of the Tsensembler package.
 ```r
 install.packages(pkgs="./tsensembler2/", repos=NULL)
 ```
-It requires the shell tool "GNU parallel", and a big cluster.
+It requires the shell tool "[GNU parallel](https://www.gnu.org/software/parallel/)", and a big cluster.
 A single train and test run of a DETS model with 16 predictors takes about 6 hours on a 48 cores cluster node.

 The following steps then need to be followed in the right order :